quantiota/AI-Agent-Farm/doc/it-admin/backup/README.md

 - Recovery

-In the root directory run the command:
+In the root directory add the script and run the command:

 ```
 bash -x recovery-microserver.sh